Creating Digital Art Using 2D Fourier Transforms

 f(r) = A exp(-br)

-To create a color image, three independent random phases are generated for the CMY channels, producing distinct patterns for each color.
-These channels are normalized and combined into a final RGB image.
+To create a color image, generate three independent random phase fields for the CMY channels, construct three independent spectra, and take an inverse 2D transform for each channel.
+The channels are then normalized and combined into a final RGB image.

 Results